 Our planned activities will primarily involve critical discussions of secondary scholarship, recent news articles, and ancient material.
 As a group, we plan to generate a collaborative bibliography of resources on social justice and Classics.
 In addition to collaborating with the Roman Republic Reading Group to bring visiting speaker Amy Richlin to campus in March 2020, we are also planning to host an informal end-of-the-year symposium in April.
 We select graduate student and faculty papers and presentations in a range of formats that discuss issues raised by each year’s readings and other topics related to our discipline’s role in social justice.
-In advance of this symposium, we will provide feedback on the papers in written and oral form through a group workshop.
-We will also have a keynote speaker, guest speakers, and respondents at the April symposium.
+In advance of this symposium, we will provide feedback on the graduate student papers in written and oral form through a group workshop and other peer editing methods.
 Thus, we hope to cultivate students’ graduate writing and research even as we inform and refine our perspectives on current events impacting Classics.

 Rackham’s RIW page (http://www.rackham.umich.edu/academics/rii/interdisciplinary-workshops).